CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

     The volume associated with the 2021 VEI 3 eruption was erupted over the course of **a few months**, but plume heights were in the 1-5 km range rather than the 3-15 km range.
 Therefore, let's consider here the following plume heights:

     - **VEI 2**: 1-5 km.
-    - **VEI 3 - low intensity**: 1-5 km.
+    - **VEI 3 - low intensity**: 1-5 km (→ long-lasting eruption lasting for days/weeks).
-    - **VEI 3 - hight intensity**: 3-15 km (&rarr; intense eruption lasting for hours).
+    - **VEI 3 - high intensity**: 3-15 km (&rarr; intense eruption lasting for hours).

 ### Wind data analysis

 In order to take into account the aleatoric variability of atmospheric conditions in the hazard assessment, a large population of wind profiles is required from which a different wind profile is randomly sampled at each model run.
 The atmospheric database used here is the [EMCWF ERA-5](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5) database.

 Downloading atmospheric data takes time - we have therefore already prepared the dataset for you.
-The dataset contains 5 years of wind for the period 2017-2021, providing 4 wind profiles per day at a resolution of 0.25 degrees above La Palma.
+The dataset contains 5 years of wind for the period 2017-2021, providing 4 wind profiles per day at a resolution of 0.25 degrees (e.g., ~28 km at the equator) above La Palma.

 !!! info "Wind population"

-    For the purpose of the exercise, we are using 5 years of wind data, which facilitates transfer and speed up analyses.
+    For the purpose of the exercise, we are using 5 years of wind data, which facilitates file transfer and speed up analyses.
 Keep in mind that we usually use larger populations for real applications (typically more than 10 years depending on the variability in a given region).

 #### Analysing wind patterns